docpad-archive/documentation/core/config.html.md

 ### Available Configuration

-The following code is of a `docpad.coffee` file that contains every single configurable docpad options - in reality you should only include the options that you have actually customised - using the following example for reference only.
+The following code is of a `docpad.coffee` file that contains every single configurable DocPad options - in reality you should only include the options that you have actually customised - using the following example for reference only.

 ``` coffee
 # DocPad Configuration